MPalhidai/YourTake/README.md

 ## Running the tests

 JS tests designed for chrome driver with Selenium.
+Running test may timeout the first time in Chrome with no cached items.
+Try to run rspec again without changes.

 run:
 ```